11 Best Graphical Git Clients and Git Repository Viewers for Linux

 4. Giggle

-Giggle is a free GUI client for Git content tracker that uses GTK+ toolkit and only runs on Linux.
-It was developed as a result of a hackathon Imendio, in January 2007.
-It has now been integrated into the GNOME infrastructure.
-Its basically a Git viewer, allows users to browse their repository history.
+Giggle is a free GUI client for Git content tracker that uses GTK+ toolkit and only runs on Linux, which was developed as a result of a hackathon Imendio, in January 2007.

 Giggle - Git Client for Linux